 SOC 380 Community and Social Change (A).
 Prerequisite: SOC 100.
 Examines classic and contemporary conceptions of community and social networks, their forms and impacts.
 Explores how social relations shape the multiple origins, dynamics and outcomes of social movements and other drivers of social change.
 3 Cr.
 Fall.

-SOC 390 Brockport Career Exploration Course (Bcec) (B).
-Cross-listed as BCE 361.
+SOC 390 Career Exploration in Sociology (B).
 Brockport Career Exploration Course (BCEC) in Sociology is a one-semester elective course that encourages sophomores, juniors and seniors to investigate a career through placement in an area human service agency, government office or class room.
 Allows students to work under the guidance of an immediate supervisor and a college faculty sponsor, and participate in workshops through the Office of Career Services.
 Credit Varies.
 1-6 Cr.

 SOC 412 Sociology of Education (A,I).
-Prerequisite: SOC 100 or instructor’s permission.
+Prerequisite: SOC 100.
 Examines education as a social institution and its relationship to other social institutions.
 Explores schools as organizations in terms of structure and functions; compares schools within and across cultures; looks at inequality within education; and considers the role schools play in social change and stability.
-3 Cr.
 3 Cr.

 SOC 414 Advanced Social Research Methods (A).
 Prerequisite: SOC 310 or instructor permission.
 Examines and practices advanced social science research methods in the quantitative and/or qualitative traditions, as determined by the instructor.
 Leads students through the process of designing and executing an original data collection and analysis project.
 3 Cr.
 Spring.

 SOC 489 Applied Social Research Practicum (A).
+Prerequisite: SOC 310 & Instructor's permission.
 Provides direct experience in conducting sociological research under faculty supervision.
 1-6 Cr.

 SOC 499 Independent Study in Sociology (A).
+Prerequisite: Instructor's permission required.
 Examines various theoretical perspectives on a social phenomenon or sub-area of sociology not covered by other registered courses.
 Arranged in consultation with the instructor.
 1-6 Cr.